China: How has a new 'historical resolution' cemented Xi Jinping's power? | DW | 12.11.2021

 Some experts see the resolution as a means to strengthen Xi's leadership.

-"It [the resolution] emphasizes that for the next century, 'Xi is indispensable,'" said Chang.
+"It emphasizes that, for the next century, 'Xi is indispensable,'" Chang said.

-"It will also reinforce the legitimacy, propriety and necessity of Xi Jinping's long-term rule during next year's party congress and in the foreseeable future."
+"It will also reinforce the legitimacy, propriety and necessity of Xi Jinping's long-term rule during next year's party congress and in the foreseeable future," he added.

-Hsin-Hsien Wang, a professor at the Graduate Institute of East Asian Studies at Taiwan's National Cheng-Chi University, said that Xi is also focused on "establishing a 'correct perspective' on party history," referring to his promotion of the concept of "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era."
+Hsin-Hsien Wang, a professor at the Graduate Institute of East Asian Studies at Taiwan's National Chengchi University, told DW that Xi was also focused on "establishing a 'correct perspective' on party history," referring to his promotion of the concept of "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era."

-"The resolution will put Xi at the same level as Mao Zedong and Deng Xiaoping," Wang told DW.
+"The resolution will put Xi at the same level as Mao Zedong and Deng Xiaoping," Wang said.

-Anne-Marie Brady, an expert on Chinese politics at the University of Canterbury in New Zealand, said there is opposition in China, both within the CCP and without, to Xi placing himself on the pantheon of CCP leadership and putting himself in power indefinitely.
+Anne-Marie Brady, an expert on Chinese politics at the University of Canterbury in New Zealand, said there was opposition in China, both within the CCP and without, to Xi's placing himself on the pantheon of CCP leadership and putting himself in power indefinitely.

-"Xi's repressive policies over the last 10 years have ruthlessly silenced any voicing of alternative perspectives," she added.
+"Xi's repressive policies over the last 10 years have ruthlessly silenced any voicing of alternative perspectives," she said.

 Apart from emphasizing Xi's core position in the party, CCP officials also mentioned the term "socialism with Chinese characteristics" on several occasions during the press conference.

-Wang from National Cheng-Chi University believes that the CCP wants to show that China has developed a "socialist path with Chinese characteristics" to prove the superiority of its system.
+Wang said the CCP wanted to show that China has developed a "socialist path with Chinese characteristics" to prove the superiority of its system.

-"I think Xi has the intention that the CCP will be the true successor of Marxism's socialist practice over the past two to three centuries," he told DW.
+"I think Xi has the intention that the CCP will be the true successor of Marxism's socialist practice over the past two to three centuries," he said.

 Party officials also elaborated on Xi's new political mantra of "common prosperity," and stressed that the party needs to keep narrowing the gap between urban and rural areas while "common prosperity" will be a long-term goal that can promote a fair income system.

-Chang believes that Xi and the Communist Party will tackle wealth distribution as their next issue, after establishing that they have built a "moderately prosperous society."
+Chang believes that Xi and the CCP will tackle wealth distribution as their next issue, after establishing that they have built a "moderately prosperous society."

-The Communist Party understands that after solving poverty, equal distribution must become the priority, said Chang.
+The CCP understands that, after solving poverty, equal distribution must become the priority, Chang said.

-Wang predicts that the concept of common prosperity, which Xi has been discussing for the last two years, will become one of the main focuses of the upcoming party congress in 2022.
+Wang predicts that the concept of common prosperity, which Xi has been discussing for the past two years, will become one of the main focuses of the 2022 party congress.

-After he talked about the concept again in August, officials implemented several new regulations, said Wang.
+After he talked about the concept again in August, officials implemented several new regulations, Wang said.

-Joseph Torigian, an assistant professor at American University, said that the third resolution gives Xi "his own historical resolution and claim to history."
+Joseph Torigian, an assistant professor at American University, said the third resolution gave Xi "his own historical resolution and claim to history."

 "It's evidence of classic Xi Jinping: a belief that only a 'core' leader can stabilize the regime, an obsession with history and his place in it, a preoccupation with the importance of ideals and faith in the party's mission, but cautious and flexible in practice," Torigian tweeted.